namedwebsockets/networkwebsockets/examples/chat/README.md

 3. Open `chat.html` in another browser window on the local machine or on another device that is also running a Named WebSockets proxy in the local network.

-4. Log in and out on one window using the interface provided and watch the authorization state get applied to the other window (and vice-versa).
+4. Send messages from one chat window and watch the chat message appear in the other chat window (and vice-versa).